-Domestic Cross-border Total Average time taken to resolve disputes (from receipt of complaint) 133 113 123
+Domestic Cross-border Total

+Average time taken to resolve

+disputes (from receipt of 70 69 70

+complaint)

-Average time taken to resolve disputes (from 'complete 16 14 15 complaint file')
+Average time taken to resolve

+disputes (from 'complete 18 17 18

+complaint file')

 We continue to work towards reducing the overall time taken to resolve disputes across our scheme.
-The average time taken to resolve cases from the time of receipt has remained relatively stable in comparison to 2022.
-Our commitment to reducing the timescale to resolve disputes is an ongoing organisational priority.
+During this year, we are pleased to have been able to reduce the average time taken to resolve cases from the time of receipt to an average of 70 days (compared to 123 days in 2022/23).
+We take an adaptable and proportionate approach to our reviews, using our processes flexibly and trying to resolve cases at the earliest opportunity.
+Our commitment to providing a timely service and reducing the timescale to resolve disputes is an ongoing organisational priority.